ghost-goblin/CySA/part3.md

 + Zero trust and least privilege access

 ## Allow list (previously known as whitelisting)
++ Whitelisting can be an effective fallback posture to use while conduting incident response

 ## Blocklist (previously known as blacklisting)